 The Florida Building Code establishes standards for products integrated into buildings in addition to standards for the design of buildings themselves.
-Where compliance with prescriptive standards such as location of fire exits can be determined by reviewing building plans and onsite inspections during construction, how well products such as windows perform cannot be determined by review of drawings or inspection of the product alone.
-Yet compliance of the individual products is fundamental to compliance of the overall building.
-To determine whether products and building systems comply, the building official must rely on engineers and testing laboratories to evaluate performance then rely on the manufacturers to maintain quality control of production to ensure that production products perform like the ones tested.
-The product approval system framed in law and implemented through rule requires accreditation of the product evaluators and quality assurance monitors and standardizes the information that must be provided to demonstrate code compliance.
+Where compliance with prescriptive standards such as location of fire exits can be determined by reviewing building plans and onsite inspections during construction, the performance of products such as windows cannot be determined by review of drawings or inspection of the product alone.
+However, compliance of the individual products is fundamental to compliance of the overall building.
+To determine whether products and building systems comply, the building official must rely on engineers and testing laboratories to evaluate performance and then must rely on the manufacturers to maintain quality control of production to ensure that production products perform like the ones tested.
+The product approval system framed in law and implemented through rule requires accreditation of the product evaluators and quality assurance monitors and standardizes the information that must be provided to demonstrate Code compliance.

-The Commission directed a major part of its efforts since its inception in 1998 to developing a standardized system for public regulation from the many combinations of product evaluation and quality control monitoring services provided by private companies.
+Since its inception in 1998, the Commission directed a major part of its efforts to developing a standardized system for public regulation from the many combinations of product evaluation and quality control monitoring services provided by private companies.
 The diversity of approaches used in different industries for product evaluation and quality control monitoring make standardization particularly difficult, and a considerable amount of time and effort have been dedicated to this task.
 Patience and hard work characterize the contributions of all parties.